Free Legal Help

 You can also browse through a complete online directory of legal assistance programs on LawHelp.org/DC.

 LawHelp.org/DC is a project of the D.C.
-Bar Pro Bono Program in collaboration with the D.C.
+Bar Pro Bono Center in collaboration with the D.C.
 Consortium of Legal Services Providers.
 LawHelp.org/DC provides general information only.
 Information provided is not legal advice, which can only be obtained from a lawyer.
 LawHelp.org/DC makes every effort to keep all materials up-to-date, but laws change frequently.
 Therefore, LawHelp.org/DC does not guarantee the accuracy of this information.

 LawHelp.org/DC is not an attorney advertisement, solicitation, or e-mail advice service.